How to use Web SDK

 });

-Marking an onboarding session as completed tells the Incode platform that the user has finished all flow steps regardless of the scores.
-This is a critical step because it will tell you how many users went through all the steps from start to finish.
+Marking an onboarding session as complete tells the Incode platform that the user has finished all flow steps, regardless of the scores.
+This is a critical step.
+It tells you how many users went through all the steps from start to finish.

-For this, you must call the Mark onboarding complete endpoint from your backend., you will need to pass the session token for the backend to be able to mark the session.
+Sessions are marked complete by calling the Mark onboarding complete endpoint from your app back end.
+You need to pass the session token for the back end to be able to mark the session.

 let incode;